Phong231004/paper-jekyll-theme/_posts/2025-07-22-uploading-image.md

 ---
-layout: post
+layout: get
-title: "Let's upoload the image!"
+title: "Develop images of the topic!"
-description: "Test post for image uploading"
+description: "Many images of a lot of topic because we want to develop website.
+It will help we study new things"
 date: 2025-07-22
 tags: [test, style]
 comments: true